AdaCore/gnatstudio/docs/users_guide/searching.rst

   When this is checked, replacements preserve casing.
 Three casings are detected and preserved: all lower, all UPPER, and Mixed_Case (where the first character of each word is capitalized).
-When the replacement pattern is not all lower case, replacement is never case-preserving: the original casing of the replacement pattern is used.
+When the replacement pattern is not all lower case, replacement is never case-preserving; the original casing of the replacement pattern is used.

 Press the :guilabel:`Find` or :guilabel:`Previous` button to perform an